Ryan Hannam: Seattle Seahawks

 Hannam was selected by the Seattle Seahawks in the 5th round (169th overall) of the 2002 NFL draft.
 As a rookie, he played primarily on special teams while also serving as the second or third tight end.
 His first career reception was a 16-yard touchdown against the Arizona Cardinals.

 During the 2003 season, he suffered a serious injury to his right knee, tearing the anterior cruciate ligament and meniscus, during the fifth game against the Chicago Bears, ending his season.
 He was placed on the injured reserve list on October 29.
 Over the next few years, Hannam underwent multiple procedures on his right knee.

 In 2004, he served as the second tight end, finishing with eight receptions for 110 yards, while also playing extensively on special teams.

 In 2005, he started five games for the Seahawks.
 His efforts contributed to Shaun Alexander rushing for a league high 1,880 yards, setting the single season rushing touchdown record, and being named the NFL MVP.
 He played in Super Bowl XL in Detroit, recording two catches for 12 yards against the Pittsburgh Steelers.
 He finished the season with 13 receptions for 89 yards and one touchdown.

 Dallas Cowboys

-Following his impressive performance during the 2005 season, on March 18, 2006, Hannam signed a four-year, $5 million contract with the Dallas Cowboys, which included a $1.25 million signing bonus, to take over the blocking tight end role that was previously handled by Dan Campbell.
+Following his impressive performance during the 2005 season, on March 18, 2006, Hannam signed a four-year contract with the Dallas Cowboys to take over the blocking tight end role that was previously handled by Dan Campbell.
 However, due to the degenerative condition in his right knee, he was only able to appear in two games that season before being placed on the injured reserve list on October 11.
 He was subsequently released by the Cowboys on March 1, 2007., and retired from the NFL.

 Hannam finished his NFL career with 54 games played, 22 receptions for 215 yards, two touchdowns, one kickoff return, one punt return, and eight special teams tackles.